Endy3032/Endy3032/README.md

 <!--
 **Endy3032/Endy3032** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-hêh only those who view raw can see these

 Here are some ideas to get you started:

 - 🔭 Working on a Discord.JS bot - [Repo](https://github.com/Endy3032/EndyJS) - [Replit](https://replit.com/@Enderhoang/EndyJS)